|Mesquite ISD | Contact Us | Site Map | FAQ|

 KEOM-FM airs a full schedule of live MISD high school varsity games during the school year.
 Play-by-play with KEOM sportscasters Ed Johnson and Steve Glenn is broadcast for boys' football, girls' volleyball, boys' and girls' basketball, boys' baseball, and girls' softball.

-KEOM-FM programming can be heard in every MISD classroom, grades K-12, through the Mesquite ISD Instructional Television closed circuit cable system.
+KEOM-FM programming can be heard in every MISD classroom, grades K-12, through the Mesquite ISD Electronic Media Services closed circuit cable system.

 || EEOC Report|